-By the time Jimmie got into high school, music had cast it's spell and he began to get together with other young musicians forming bands and doing gigs at school dances and the local VFW teen dances.
-When there wasn't a paying gig Bones and company were playing for groups of friends in garages and basements mostly until the police arrived to turn down the volume or in many cases shut down the party.
+By the time Jimmie entered high school music had cast it's spell and he began to get together with other young musicians forming bands and doing gigs at school dances and the local VFW teen dances.
+When there wasn't a paying gig Bones and company were playing for groups of friends in garages and basements often until the police arrived to tell them turn down the volume or in many cases shut down the party.
 In the best case scenarios the cops would hang out and listen for a bit as a break from their more serious work.
 Soon Bones began to gig in the Detroit club scene and found himself not only fronting his own band Jimmie Bones and the Graverobbers but also being called upon to record and do shows with many Detroit acts as a sideman keyboardist.
 This lead Bones into a stint as part of the backing band for an artist signed by RCA records named Robert Bradley.
 Bones tracked on the debut record and toured with Robert Bradley's Blackwater Surprise.
 It was during the sessions for the first Robert Bradley record that Jimmie met a young artist who was working on one of his own independent releases in the B room of that same studio.
 That young artist who went by the name of Kid Rock asked Jimmie to lay some piano tracks and soon do some live shows on keys as part of his band.
 In time Bones would eventually become Kid Rock's full time keyboardist both recording and touring as a member of The Twisted Brown Trucker Band.
 Bones soon began contributing backing vocals and harmonica as well as co-writing credits with Kid Rock and Uncle Kracker.
-Jimmie's co-wrotes include 'Yeah Yeah Yeah', 'Better Days', and 'You Can't Take Me', from the multi platinum Uncle Kracker debut "Double Wide".
+Jimmie's co-writes include 'Yeah Yeah Yeah', 'Better Days', and 'You Can't Take Me', from the multi platinum Uncle Kracker debut "Double Wide".
 Bones also contributed heavily throughout Uncle Kracker's "Double Wide" on keyboards and backing vocals notably the B-3, Wurlitzer, and backing vocals on the hit single "Follow Me".
 Bones has taken his wood shed, street level musical education with him into a career that has found him onstage and in the studio with not only Kid Rock and Uncle Kracker but also Bob Seger, Peter Wolf, Sheryl Crow, Billy Gibbons, R. L. Burnside, Hank Williams Jr., Beth Hart, Mark Farner, Brad Whitford, Derek St. Holmes, Dick Wagner, and many others.

 As a singer/songwriter and recording artist Jimmie Bones released his debut solo record 'Snakebit and Wandering' in 2017 on Funky D Records.
 Produced by Martin 'Tino' Gross, 'Snakebit and Wandering' is a mix of Bones' blues, soul, roots rock and roll influences poured into his gritty singing, playing, and songwriting.
 Tino Gross and Jimmie Bones are the pair who collaborated on the critically acclaimed R. L. Burnside release 'A Bothered Mind' on Fat Possum Records.